 Adopting a rescue dog from overseas is one of the most rewarding experiences.
 We’re looking forward to helping you find your perfect companion!

-We’re delighted that you’ve chosen to adopt a dog from Wild at Heart Foundation, and we’re here help you through the journey.
-Under normal circumstances, the entire process usually takes around 6-8 weeks from start to finish – however, with the global pandemic complicating travel routes and causing a surge in adoption enquiries, the process is taking longer than we’d like, and our average time from start to finish is currently closer to 3 months.
+We’re delighted that you’ve chosen to adopt a dog from Wild at Heart Foundation, and we’re here to help you through the journey.
+However, there’s no escaping the fact that the global pandemic has complicated travel routes and caused a surge in enquiries – in response, we’ve adapted our adoption process.

 We understand that adopting a dog from abroad is probably a new experience for you: read on to find out what to expect from the adoption process.
-You can also visit our FAQs or read our Success Stories for more information.
+You can also visit our FAQs; read our Success Stories; or visit our latest blog post on adopting a dog during Covid-19 for more information.